Small Exam Room:

 With rooms on opposite sides of the lobby, we make every effort to keep our feline and canine patients separated to allow a comfortable space for our patients.
 Feline patients will find comfort with our Feliway pheromone diffuser and our “Kitty Corner,” an area for your cat carrier up and away from other pets .
 If your dog prefers waiting outside, our techinicans can come get you when your room is ready.
 Please let our receptionist know if your dog or cat is uncomfortable in any way.
 We strive to make every visit a positive experience for our patients!

 We have spacious 3.5 x 7 foot indoor runs to house your precious pooches.
+Each run has a rubberized mat laid for traction and a cot for comfort.
 They are taken out at least 3 times daily to stretch their legs and go the bathroom in our shady outdoor runs.
 When the weather is nice, they can breathe the fresh air and stay in their outdoor run for most of the day.

 We also offer cat boarding in 2 x 4 foot cages.
 If your kitty likes, they are able to “toodle” during the day in an empty exam room or treatment area when time permits.